gfolego/faas/README.md

 ### About
-In most Brazilian companies, we have to fill out the "*folha ponto*", which is basically a time sheet stating when we arrived at work, and when we left.
+In many Brazilian companies, we have to fill out the "*folha ponto*", which is basically a time sheet stating when we arrived at work, and when we left.
 This is usually a cumbersome and merely bureaucratic task.

 Facilitating this process, we released **Folha as a Service (FaaS)**.